 4.10 For applications that seek approval under separate outline planning and reserved matters submissions, an HIA may need to be undertaken at both stages, with the HIA reflecting the content of the respective stage of the planning process.
 For example, an HIA undertaken at outline stage would likely assess health in relation to the overarching principles of the development, the prospective quantum of development, and the planning uses being considered.
-Meanwhile, an HIA undertaken at the reserved matters stages may need to assess the outstanding matters of the proposal left to the reserved matters stage (e.g. site access and layout, the internal layout of homes and buildings etc.) or confirm that the development's detailed design and layout complies with the HIA submitted and approved at the outline stageamount delivered as part of the development.
+Meanwhile, an HIA undertaken at the reserved matters stages may need to assess the outstanding matters of the proposal left to the reserved matters stage (e.g. site access and layout, the internal layout of homes and buildings etc.) or confirm that the development's detailed design and layout complies with the HIA submitted and approved at the outline stage.